UBI FAQ and HOWTO

 Please, use the Use the ubiformat utility to flash the resulting UBI image.
 Also, you can find detailed description of how UBI-aware flashing programs should work in this section.

-How to find out min.
+How do I find out min.
 I/O unit size, sub-page size, and LEB size?

 If you run kernel version 2.6.30 or later, the easiest way to find out all these parameters is to run the mtdinfo tool, which reports them.
 Of course, the tool has to be run on the target.